blend2d/blend2d/CONTRIBUTING.md

   blDebugRuntime();

-  // Now dump everything you have by using the following functions. blDebugArray(&arr);        // Dumps the content of BLArray blDebugContext(&ctx);      // Dumps the state of BLContext blDebugMatrix2D(&mat);     // Dumps the content of BLMatrix2D blDebugImage(&img);        // Dumps the content of BLImage (without pixels) blDebugPath(&path);        // Dumps the content of BLPath blDebugStrokeOptions(&so); // Dumps the content of BLStrokeOptions }
+  // Now dump everything you have by using the following functions. blDebugArray(&arr);         // Dumps the content of BLArray blDebugContext(&ctx);       // Dumps the state of BLContext blDebugMatrix2D(&mat);      // Dumps the content of BLMatrix2D blDebugImage(&img);         // Dumps the content of BLImage (without pixels) blDebugPath(&path);         // Dumps the content of BLPath blDebugStrokeOptions(&opt); // Dumps the content of BLStrokeOptions }
 ```